Bethpage Purchase

 which includes land to the west of the original Bethpage Purchase; including most of present-day Bethpage and all the land in the northern section of present-day Plainedge (Boundary Avenue, north to Old Motor Parkway, and Hicksville Road east to Cedar Drive).

-By 1700, very little of Long Island had not been purchased from the native Indians by the English colonists, and townships controlled whatever land had not already been distributed.
+By 1700, very little of Long Island had not been purchased from the indigenous peoples by the English colonists, and townships controlled whatever land had not already been distributed among the new settlers.

 Thomas Whitson bought one-third of the Bethpage Purchase in 1700, and died there in 1742 at the age of ninety.

 After Powell's death in 1721/1722, his remaining property was divided among his children and their heirs, leading to its evolution into several farming communities.

 Three separate communities within the original Bethpage Purchase have, at one time or another, been named Bethpage.
 The first community was centered in present-day Farmingdale around Merritts Road, just north of the Hempstead-Bethpage Turnpike; the second was present-day Old Bethpage; and the latest is present-day Bethpage.